dtrog/emergent-alignment-experiments/README.md

 ## Running the Experiment

-The script runs a set of sessions for each enabled arm in the `arms.json` file.
+The script runs a set of sessions for each enabled arm in `arms.json`.
+Each arm runs in a separate thread.

 ```bash
 python emergent_experiment.py --max-sessions 100 --threads 5